 Many women are worried about their looks.
 I don’t really have to explain much about it.
 Sufficient to quote someone from endless forums around: “I’ve never seen a woman who would be truly beautiful without make up.”
 Personally, I think it’s ridiculous.
 Many people wouldn’t, though.
-This is where being endlessly bombarded by photoshopped pictures brought us.
+This is how being endlessly bombarded by photoshopped pictures can influence people.

 However, there is something that I’ve noticed observing people in life and in my therapeutic practice: while beautiful women might receive more attention, it’s often the average (and sometimes below-average) looking women whose marriages are usually much happier and long lasting.